MarkLambe/vue-serverless/README.md

 2. Click 'Create Function', and choose Node 8.10, I named it (unsurprisingly) serverless_user_created
 3. Under Role, choose 'use an existing role', and then the role we just created, 'lambda_db_role', or whatever you called it.
 4. Create the function
 5. Copy the contents of aws/lambda/serverless_user_created.js into the function and save it.
+(Make sure the table name in the code is the one you chose)

 ### Cognito